Blue5GD/Chess-Tournament-Maker-PT/README.md

 This is the new and improved official software for managing our school's chess tournaments as of the 2025-2026 school year.
 It has all the correct matchmaking logic, and is designed to be used on a personal computer (PC) at home to make the pairings while you record the results on a restricted school Chromebook at school.

+Note: This app currently only works on windows, but I will fix this soon and make a seperate version for macOS.

 ![Screenshot of the main application window](/screenshots/program.png)